CoffeeClasses/CoffeeClasses-Vanilla/README.md

 > - Use a proper `mvn` installation (installed with [Chocolatey](https://chocolatey.org/) for example).
 > - Use a Linux-based system (like Ubuntu or even WSL).

+> [!NOTE]
+> In some situations, it may be necessary to run `mvn clean` to avoid dependency issues before running the `package` command.

 | Linux | Windows |
 | --- | --- |
 | ```./mvnw package``` | ```mvnw.cmd package``` |